-This easy and delicious Summer Fresh Fruit Dutch Baby is possibly the most perfect Summer dessert.
+This easy and delicious Dutch Baby pancake with berries is possibly the most perfect Summer dessert.
 Change it up with whatever fruit is in season and at it’s best.

-This Summer Fruit Dutch Baby is short on preparation time and long on the “wow factor”.
+This Dutch baby with berries is short on preparation time and long on the “wow factor”.
 A great Summer dessert or try it as a brunch dish with whipped cream instead of ice cream!

 This Summer Fruit Dutch Baby is celebrating all the wonderful berries this time of year.
 Fresh from the fields and so pretty, all you need to do is gather a variety and pour them on top.
 Add some ice cream and a dusting of icing sugar and you have an easiest, freshest and prettiest Summer desserts ever!

 You can spoon this one out into individual bowls or plates, but my favourite way to enjoy Dutch Babies like this, when it’s just family, is to just place the skillet out and pass out spoons and forks, so everyone can dig in.

 Ingredients and Substitutions

 A few notes on some of the key ingredients …